Is My Labia Normal?

-Labial anatomy varies enormously between individuals, and almost every combination sits within the range of normal.
-This guide walks through the anatomy in simple terms and explains how doctors describe variation.
+Almost certainly, yes.
+Labial anatomy varies enormously between individuals, and almost every shape, size, length, colour and degree of symmetry sits within the range of normal.
+This guide walks through what doctors see in clinic and what the medical literature actually says about labial variation.

 The Structures of the Vulva